 The Motion Picture Production Tax Credit (MPPTC) provides for a transferable credit equal to 25 percent of the qualifying in-state expenditures of an eligible motion picture production.
-This analysis reports on the economic and fiscal impacts of the credits issued in 2015.
-However, credits issued in 2015 were for production spending that occurred as far back as 2012.
+This analysis reports on the economic and fiscal impacts of the credits issued in 2016.
+However, credits issued in 2016 were for production spending that occurred as far back as 2013.
 The significant time difference between the year in which the economic activity occurred which generated the credit and the year in which the credit is issued is unique to the MPPTC among tax credits/tax benefits included in the report.
 The allowance of MPPTC recipients to carry forward unused credit amounts for up to three years further expands the time delay between production spending and credit redemption.

 ORA considered several options for modeling the impact of the incentive given the unique lag between the economic activity that generated the credit and the issuance of the credit, and selected the modeling approach which introduced the least error and provided for the most easily interpretable presentation of results.
-The selected modeling approach shifted all costs and benefits associated with credits issued in 2015 into 2015, even though the production expenses may have been incurred several years prior and credit redemption may not happen until several years following.
-This approach allows ORA to estimate economic indicators without introducing error as a result of excessive shifting of the model backwards in time, or excessive forecasting forward in time.
-As a secondary support for this method, modeling the effects of a single year allows for comparison of results from the analysis of the MPPTC to analyses of the other incentives in this report, despite differences in credit structure.
+The selected modeling approach shifted all costs and benefits associated with credits issued in 2016 into 2016, even though the production expenses may have been incurred several years prior and credit redemption may not happen until several years following.23 This approach allows ORA to estimate economic indicators without introducing error as a result of excessive shifting of the model backwards in time, or excessive

-&lt;sup>24 See Section 1 for a more detailed explanation of the rate reduction.
+22 See Section 1 for a more detailed explanation of the rate reduction.

-&lt;sup>25 This MPPTC modeling approach simply shifted nominal dollars from one year to another, making no discounting or compounding adjustment to account for the time value of money.
+23 This MPPTC modeling approach simply shifted nominal dollars from one year to another, making no discounting or compounding adjustment to account for the time value of money.
 ORA assumed the budget planners formally or informally recognize the anticipated liabilities associated with upcoming tax credit issuances and redemptions, making it appropriate to recognize the stream of costs and benefits in a single year.
 Furthermore, the compounding and discounting of payments over time would require further assumptions in selecting an appropriate discount rate.
 This approach also assumes that the full value of issued credits are eventually redeemed, despite the historical observation that a small percentage of credits are allowed to expire unredeemed at the conclusion of the carryforward period.